- League of Legends is one of the most popular online battle arena video games, but sometimes it faces some sound issues.

 When you’re playing League of Legends, and other video games in general, you need to make sure you’re connected to the right audio channel, in order to hear the in-game sound.

 If using a wrong channel was a problem indeed, it should be resolved now.
 But if you’re still experiencing issues, move over to other solutions listed below.

-Make sure in-game sound is enabled
+2. Make sure in-game sound is enabled

-Imagine the situation, you decided to have one practice match, and since there are no players to interact with, you disabled in-game sound to focus completely on improving your skills.
+Imagine the situation, you decided to have one practice match, and since there are no players to interact with, you disabled the in-game sound to focus completely on improving your skills.

-So, think once again, and if this really turns out to be the case, just enable in-game sound once again, by making sure that none of the slider bars in the SOUND section of the Options menu are pushed all the way to the left.
+If this is the case, just enable in-game sound once again, by making sure that none of the slider bars in the Sound section are pushed all the way to the left.

-Update your sound drivers
+3. Update your sound drivers

-- Go to Search, type devicemngr, and open Device Manager
+- Go to Search, type devicemngr, and open Device Manager.

-- Find your audio device on the list of installed hardware
+- Find your audio device on the list of installed hardware.

-- Right-click it, and select Update driver software…
+- Right-click it, and select Update driver software.

-- If the update is available, finish the process
+- If the update is available, finish the process.

 Update drivers automatically

-- Download and install TweakBit Driver Updater
+- Download and install DriverFix.